paganotoni/todox/Readme.md

 GO_ENV                          - The environment the app is running in.
 Defaults "development" PORT                            - The port the app will run on.
 Defaults "3000"
 ```

-Another consideration to keep in mind is that the build process assumes Linux and x64 architecture so if the docker image is being used on a different platform it may not work.
-This is because we pull the specific version of the tailwind standalone CLI.